readthedocs/blog/tips-for-getting-your-next-developer-job.rst

 .. figure:: img/2019-duckduckgo-application-questions.png
    :alt: Questions from the DuckDuckGo application process

-   Questions from the DuckDuckGo application process.
+   Here's some of the questions from the DuckDuckGo application process.
    This is your place to stand out!
    DuckDuckGo was **not** one of the companies we interviewed.